InsuranceAuto Insurance Deductible For A Preventable Accident

 Must-Have Auto Insurance Coverage In Canada

-- Uninsured Automobile – protects you from injury and death caused by an unisured person or vehicle.
+• Uninsured Automobile – protects you from injury and death caused by an uninsured person or vehicle.

 Types Of Auto Insurance Coverage

-Comprehensive coverage covers fire, theft, vandalism, falling objects, windshield damage and other types of damage unrelated to a collision.
+Comprehensive coverage covers fire, theft, vandalism, falling objects, windshield damage, and other types unrelated to a collision.

 Collision Coverage pays for damage caused by a collision with another vehicle or object or if your car rolls over.

-All Perils coverage is what we have, and it covers both collision and comprehensive with one deductible.
+All Perils coverage is what we have, covering both collision and comprehensive with one deductible.

 Accident Forgiveness

-We have accident forgiveness with our auto insurance coverage, which means that they pretend like it didn’t happen if we are involved in an at-fault collision.
+We have accident forgiveness with our auto insurance coverage, meaning they pretend it didn’t happen if we are involved in an at-fault collision.

 Accident forgiveness means the insurance company will fix any damage to the vehicle and cover the deductible, which for us is $500.

-Accident forgiveness also protects your driving record, which ultimately determines your auto premium.
+Accident forgiveness also protects your driving record, ultimately determining your auto premium.

 With Johnson, we have the Enhanced Accident Forgiveness, although they have others such as Preferred Accident Forgiveness and Accident Rating Waiver.